 - Housing

 - Wastewater

 - Water

 - Roadways

 - Community Facilities

 - Public Accessibility

 Program Guidelines

 Community Development Block Grant

+Type

 Grants to city and county jurisdictions.

+Funding Limits

 Funding limits vary by activity as specified in each notice of funding availability (NOFA).

-A NEPA environmental impact statement must be completed and submitted with application to meet program threshold requirements.

-The NOFA was released in early April.
-Applications may be submitted online.
-Application due dates are as follows:

-- Community Development Activities: June 10, 2022, by 5 p.m.
-(PDT). - Economic Development Activities: July 8, 2022, by 5 p.m.
-(PDT).

-Non-entitled cities or counties that do not receive funding from the U.S. Department of Housing and Urban Development's (HUD's) CDBG entitlement program.

-For 2022, HCD will not be accepting new construction applications.
+CEQA/NEPA A NEPA environmental impact statement must be completed and submitted with application to meet program threshold requirements.
+Terms/Dates The NOFA was released in early April with an amendment that extended the application deadlines to August 19, 2022.
+The 2023 NOFA will be released in June of 2023 with applications due the following August.
+Eligibility Requirements Non-entitled cities or counties that do not receive funding from the U.S. Department of Housing and Urban Development's (HUD's) CDBG entitlement program.
+For 2022 and 2023, HCD will not be accepting new construction applications.
 Available funding will be used to fund the waiting list from the 19/20 Notice of Funding Availability.

-Marisa Fogal 916-809-5579

-Public Improvements - Water

-The project must principally benefit low/moderate income persons/households.
+Program Contact Marisa Fogal 916-809-5579 Marisa.Fogal@hcd.ca.gov Public Improvements - Water Purpose The project must principally benefit low/moderate income persons/households.
 For example, make water system upgrades for residents of communities with more than 51 percent of its residents being low/moderate income, or extend water service to a site for a business that creates jobs for low/moderate income persons.

-Pay for project feasibility study, final plans and specs, site acquisition and construction, and grant administration costs.
+Eligible Uses Pay for project feasibility study, final plans and specs, site acquisition and construction, and grant administration costs.
 Pay for repair or new construction of town's water tank.
 Pay for one-time assessment fees for low-income families.
 Pay for installation of private laterals and hook-up fees for low-income families under housing rehabilitation activity.
+Ineligible Uses Maintenance costs.